Did not give permission for phone tapping, Rajasthan govt tells MHA

 New Delhi, July 22: The Rajasthan chief secretary has denied any sanction of phone-tapping in its report to the Ministry of Home Affairs.

-The issue of 'phone-tapping' of political leaders in Rajasthan blew up into a major controversy with the BJP demanding a CBI probe into it and the Congress alleging that the demand amounted to its 'admission of guilt' after the audio tapes of a purported telephonic conversation between a dissident Congress MLA and a Union minister surfaced.
+The issue of 'phone-tapping' of political leaders in Rajasthan blew up into a major controversy with the BJP demanding a CBI probe into it and the Congress alleging that the demand amounted to its 'admission of guilt' after the audiotapes of a purported telephonic conversation between a dissident Congress MLA and a Union minister surfaced.

 The controversy erupted a day after the Congress suspended two dissident MLAs --Bhanwar Lal Sharma and Vishvendra Singh-- from party's primary membership for allegedly plotting with the BJP to topple the Rajasthan government after the audio clip of the purported conversation between Sharma and Union minister Gajendra Singh Shekhawat came out.
 Shekhawat has rejected these allegations and said he is willing to be investigated.